Jzukas125/Obsidian-Notes/CyberSecruity/Security+/CompTIA Security+ Get Certified Get Ahead SY0-701 Study Guide Notes.md

 B. Containerization
 C. Remote wipe
 D. Geolocation
-Containerization is the best choice because it can ensure that organizational data is encrypted in some containers without encrypting user data.
 Containerization is the best choice.
 Organizations can ensure that organizational data is encrypted in some containers without encrypting user data.
-In a bring your own device (BYOD) model, employees own the devices, and an organization typically can’t encrypt user data with full-disk encryption.
-In a corporate-owned, personally enabled (COPE) model, the organization could use full-device encryption.
-Remote wipe sends a signal to a lost device to erase data, but it won’t erase data if the device is damaged, and an attacker may be able to recover data from a damaged device.
-Geolocation technologies can help locate a lost device, but they won’t protect data.
+In a BYOD model organizations typically can't encrypt user data with full-disk encryption.
+Remote wipe sends a signal to a lost device to erase data, but it won't erase data if the device is damaged, and an attacker may be able to recover data from a damaged device.
+Geolocation can't protect data.

+15 A is correct
+Bart is showing Wendell a new app that he downloaded from a third party onto his iPhone.
+Wendell has the same model of smartphone, but when he searches for the app, he is unable to find it.
+Of the following choices, what is the MOST likely explanation for this?
+A. Jailbreaking
+B. Tethering
+C. Sideloading
+D. Rooting